Table of contents

 For some organizations, summer really is the best time for a big fundraising campaign or event, whether you finally have the time while your programming slows down, or it’s just easier to host the kind of fundraising events you want to when the weather is nicer.

 Need some fresh summer fundraising ideas to wow your donors this year?
 Here are some summertime solutions to bring in big donations for your good cause.

 1. Ice cream making contest 🍦

-Do you know that July is National Ice Cream Month?
-And National Ice Cream Day is celebrated on the third Sunday in July?
+July is National Ice Cream Month, and National Ice Cream Day is celebrated on the third Sunday in July.
 Take part in the festivities while raising funds for a good cause by hosting a competitive ice cream social.

 Contestants will make their own innovative flavors from scratch, then guests can purchase tickets to taste-test and vote on their favorite frozen treats.
-For an added money maker, invite guests to make extra quantities of their creamy concoctions, selling them by the pint to supporters.
+For an added money maker, invite guests to make extra quantities of their creamy concoctions and sell them by the pint to hungry supporters.